CadenTran44/CadenTran44.github.io/projects/charcounter.md

   <img width="600px" src="../img/charcounterout.png" class="img-thumbnail" >
 </div>

-This is a program I made in ICS 211 during summer of 2025 and in short is a Java app that counts the frequency of each character in a string, treating upper and lowercase letters as the same.
-This was built with a HashMap for more efficient tracking, as it demonstrates string manipulation, and basic algorithmic logic.
-This is good for text analysis and also was a good way for me to learn data structures in Java.
+CharacterCounter is a Java console application I made in ICS 211 during summer of 2025.
+It analyzes a string and counts the frequency of each character, treating uppercase and lowercase letters as the same.
+Using a HashMap to efficiently track character occurrences, it demonstrates key programming concepts such as string manipulation, iteration, and the use of collections.
+The program outputs a frequency breakdown for any input text(as seen above).
+This makes it a simple yet effective tool for learning data structures and algorithmic thinking in Java.

 This is the raw code.
 Just change string "sampleText" to your own text: